CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 ### UI Builder

-Visit the [UI Builder](https://app.asana.com/0/my-apps/response-builder/widget) to test and configure a Widget.
+Visit the [UI Builder](https://app.asana.com/0/my-apps/response-builder/widget) to configure a Widget in an interactive test environment.

 ### Widget Configurations